 Medicare Part B penalty

 If you delay enrolling in Medicare Part B and don't have other qualifying coverage, you may face a late enrollment penalty.
-This penalty adds 10% to your monthly premium for each full 12-month period you waited to sign up, and you'll pay it for as long as you have Part B—potentially for life.
+This penalty adds 10% to your monthly premium ($202.90 in 2026) for each full 12-month period you waited to sign up.
+You'll pay it for as long as you have Part B—potentially for life.
 If you are eligible for a Special Enrollment Period, this penalty can be avoided.

 Medicare Part D penalty

 If you go 63 days or more without Medicare drug coverage or other creditable prescription coverage after you're first eligible, you'll face a Part D late enrollment penalty.
-The penalty is 1% of the national base beneficiary premium ($36.78 in 2025) for each month you delayed.
-That figure is rounded to the nearest $.10 and added to your monthly Part D premium for as long as you have Part D.
+The penalty is 1% of the national base beneficiary premium ($38.99 in 2026) for each month you delayed.
+That figure is rounded to the nearest $.10 and added to your monthly Part D premium for as long as you have Part D. In 2026, the average basic premium for a stand-alone Medicare Part D plan is estimated to be about $34.50 per month.

 - Retiree coverage